China's JD.com feels pressure as sales of big ticket items slow

 JD.com, which is backed by Walmart Inc, Alphabet Inc’s Google and China’s Tencent Holdings, has already lost nearly half of its market value this year as it fights intense competition for Chinese online consumers.

-On Monday it said slower sales in its core e-commerce business, particularly big ticket items, dented third-quarter earnings growth.
+On Monday executives said slower sales in its core e-commerce business, particularly big ticket items, dented third-quarter earnings growth, adding that they expect an upturn in profits next year.

 While revenue rose 25 percent from the same period a year earlier, it lagged analysts’ forecasts and was well below previous growth rates, which peaked at over 60 percent in 2015.

+Chief financial officer Sidney Huang said the “relatively soft” sales forecast was linked to an ongoing consumption slowdown in China.

-JD.com’s shares were down over 5 percent in pre-market trade on Nasdaq.
+JD.com’s shares were down more than 5 percent in pre-market trade on Nasdaq.

 Concerns over the Sino-U.S. trade war and a legal allegation facing Chief Executive Richard Liu’s have pushed down JD.com shares by more than 44 percent this year.
 Shares of its bigger rival Alibaba Group Holding have shed 11 percent.